G-Ray/pikatorrent/README.md

 Download [latest release](https://github.com/G-Ray/pikatorrent/releases).
 The releases are currently considered pre-release versions.
 Please open issues to report bugs or features requests.

+You can join the open testing on Play Store : https://play.google.com/apps/testing/com.pikatorrent.PikaTorrent

 We are in the process to publish the latest release to the app stores.

 ## Screenshots